 - stretching community resources to the greatest extent possible

 We welcome your ongoing engagement in this new process!
 To discuss any questions, concerns, or feedback, you may contact any of us:

-- Debbie Jackson from the United Way of Washtenaw County (lead agency for Phase 1 – Planning & Coordination)
+- Debbie Jackson from the United Way of Washtenaw County (lead agency for Planning & Coordination grant-making)

-- Mary Jo Callan from the Office of Community Development (lead agency for Phase 2 – Program Operations)
+- Mary Jo Callan from the Office of Community Development (lead agency for Program Operations grant-making)

-- Neel Hajra from the Ann Arbor Area Community Foundation (lead agency for Phase 3 – Capacity-Building)
+- Neel Hajra from the Ann Arbor Area Community Foundation (lead agency for Capacity-Building grant-making)